 New to XC Skiing?
-Tips to save money and avoid frustration.
+Tips for Beginners

 - Buy the best gear you can afford.
 You get what you pay for.